 SECTION 1.
 Chapter 149 of the General Laws is hereby amended by adding the following section:-

-Section 192. (a) To the extent not preempted by federal law, a provision in a contract waiving a substantive or procedural right or remedy relating to a claim of discrimination, nonpayment of wages or benefits, retaliation, harassment or violation of public policy in employment shall be unconscionable, void and unenforceable with respect to any such claim arising after the waiver is made.
-No right or remedy arising under this section, chapter, chapter 151B, common law, the constitution or a rule of procedure may be prospectively waived.
-If a provision of a contract is found to be unconscionable, void or unenforceable under this section, the remaining provisions of the contract shall continue in full force and effect.
+Section 189.
+A provision in any contract waiving any substantive or procedural right or remedy relating to a claim of discrimination, non-payment of wages or benefits, retaliation, harassment or violation of public policy in employment shall be deemed unconscionable, void and unenforceable, with respect to any such claim arising after the waiver is made.
+No right or remedy arising under this section, this chapter, Chapter 151B, common law, any other provision of law or rule of procedure or the constitution shall be prospectively waived.
+This section shall not render void or unenforceable the remainder of the contract or agreement.

-(b) Whoever enforces or attempts to enforce a waiver found to be unconscionable, void or unenforceable under this section shall be liable for reasonable attorneys’ fees and costs.
+Whoever enforces or attempts to enforce a waiver deemed unconscionable, void or unenforceable under this section shall be liable for reasonable attorneys fees and costs.

-(d) The attorney general may enforce this section if the substantive or procedural right or remedy at issue arises under section 150.
+The Massachusetts attorney general may enforce this section when the substantive or procedural right or remedy at issue arises under section 150 of chapter 149.

-(e) The Massachusetts Commission Against Discrimination may enforce this section if the substantive or procedural right or remedy at issue arises under chapter 151B.
+The Massachusetts Commission Against Discrimination may enforce this section when the substantive or procedural right or remedy at issue arises under Chapter 151B.

 SECTION 2.
-Section 192 of chapter 149 of the General Laws shall apply to contracts entered into on or after the effective date of this act.
+This act shall apply to all agreements entered into on or after the effective date of this act.